 Chemistry contributes to solving a broad range of scientific problems in fields like energy, disease diagnosis and treatment, and materials design and production.
 You can learn to generate molecular solutions to problems of all scales, create new scientific knowledge and develop skills to tackle complex challenges.

-Students earning an MS degree in chemistry in the School of Molecular Sciences are trained in the foundation disciplines of analytical, organic, physical, inorganic, and environmental chemistry and geochemistry.
-Most will also choose to learn by joining transdisciplinary research teams that work on larger, mission-based contemporary problems in areas such as:
+Students earning an MS degree in chemistry in the School of Molecular Sciences are trained in the foundation disciplines of analytical, organic, physical, inorganic and environmental chemistry and geochemistry.
+Most also choose to learn by joining transdisciplinary research teams that work on larger, mission-based contemporary problems in areas such as:

 - energy and sustainability

 - frontiers of chemical measurement

 The master's degree program in chemistry provides students with the training they need to solve molecular scale problems and to contribute to research in current challenging societal issues.